The Self and the structure of the personality

 In the opening paragraph of this chapter, I mentioned that Sri Aurobindo’s integral understanding of human nature is needed for the integral transformation he envisages.
 What I did not explain there is what Sri Aurobindo means by integral transformation.
 This is what he writes in one of his letters:

 …by transformation I do not mean some change of the nature—I do not mean for instance sainthood or ethical perfection or Yogic siddhis (like the Tantrik’s).
 I use transformation in a special sense, a change of consciousness radical and complete and of a certain specific kind which is so conceived as to bring about a strong and assured step forward in the spiritual evolution of the consciousness such as and greater than what took place when a mentalised being first appeared in a vital and material animal world.
 If anything short of that takes place or at least if a real beginning is not made on that basis, a fundamental progress towards it, then my object is not accomplished.
 A partial realisation does not meet the demand I make on life and Yoga.
-(LY — I, pp. 174–175)
+(LY-1, pp. 174–175)

 As may be clear, the transformation Sri Aurobindo describes here is extremely radical.
 It involves a shift greater than the one from animal to man, and what is more, he asserts that we humans can play a conscious role in bringing it about.
 We will come back to the psychological processes involved in this transformation later in Infinity in a Drop [INTERNAL REFS].
-All I would like to do here is to ask attention for a few major conceptual issues that play a role in the structure of the personality as Sri Aurobindo sees it.
+All I would like to do here is to ask attention for a few other conceptual issues that play a role in the structure of the personality as Sri Aurobindo sees it.

 Consciousness as Power